mirusser/Simple-Weather-Site/README.md

 *Simple Weather Site* is a .NET 10 microservices-style application that provides a web UI for checking weather, browsing/searching cities, and viewing historical results (more features in the future).
 The system is designed to run locally via Docker Compose and can be deployed in a “single VM” dev setup on AWS (EC2 + Docker Compose), pulling images from AWS ECR.

+**Project goal:** This is primarily a learning project that aims to mimic a small but feature-rich production-style system (microservices, async messaging, background jobs, health checks, observability, containerized deployment etc.).

 ---

 ### High-level architecture